ThorNolan/ThorNolan.github.io/README.md

 + Some CSS animations for a couple sections to make it just a little flashier.

++ Option to choose between a light/dark theme for the page.

 [Click here to visit my page!](https://thornolan.github.io/ "deployed site")